Benefactorum Recordatio Jucundissima Est

 Chair of Finance & General Purposes Committee

-Link Governor for Behaviour & Attendance
+Link Governor for Behaviour

 Johnny Holland has lived in Kent since the last century and became a community governor in 2015, serving on the Finance and General Purposes Committee ever since.